 The winter is not a time to skimp on the vitamin and supplement game; in fact, it's an important time to stay in flow with your healthy habits and rituals.
 By doing so, you improve and support your immune health.

 During the winter, I continue to take my multivitamin, vitamin D, krill oil, and ashwagandha every day to support my overall health in addition to a sluggish thyroid.
-Soon, I'll be adding in some food-based prebiotics and probiotic blend for improving gut health.
+Plus, a daily probiotic (I use Seed) for improving gut health.

 If I know I'll be drinking, I make sure to take my multivitamin for the B vitamins.
 If I find that I'm staying up late and drinking a bit too much wine, I will drink a glass of water before bed.

-I will also take activated charcoal which supports the body's natural detoxification process.
+I also take activated charcoal, which supports the body's natural detoxification process.
 Just know that if you put anything else in your gut within 4 hours on either side of taking activated charcoal, you will cancel it out due to activated charcoals adsorption properties.
-So just don't take your activated charcoal with your b vitamins or any other medication.
+So just don't take your activated charcoal with your B vitamins or any other medication.

 I take the krill oil for skin, hair, nail, brain, heart, and eye health.
 I'm taking a therapeutic does of ashwagandha to naturally boost my thyroid as I was recently diagnosed with subclinical hypothyroidism.